Try Hubstaff for 14 days

 But they’ve got drawbacks too…

-This Design Pickle article has a great explanation of the questions you should ask yourself to settle the freelancer-versus-in-house debate, including:
+Questions you should ask yourself to settle the freelancer-versus-in-house debate, include:

 Most SMB owners discover a mixture of freelance and full-time talent is the optimal solution.